-Using Power BI is simple, however, using it properly, needs a good architecture.
-In a multi-developer tenant, the architecture of a Power BI implementation should allow multiple developers to work on the same solution at the same time.
-On the other hand, the Power BI architecture should be designed in a way that different layers of that can be decoupled from each other for better integration.
-In this article, I’m explaining how Dataflows and Shared Datasets can be helpful in building such architecture in Power BI.
-To learn more about Power BI, read Power BI book from Rookie to Rock Star.
+Using Power BI is simple.
+However, using it properly needs a good architecture.
+In a multi-developer environment, the architecture of a Power BI implementation should allow multiple developers to work on the same solution at the same time.
+On the other hand, the Power BI architecture should be designed so that different layers of that can be decoupled from each other for better integration.
+In this article, I explain how Dataflows, Datamarts, and Shared Datasets can help build such architecture in Power BI.
+To learn more about Power BI, read the Power BI book from Rookie to Rock Star.

 Challenges of a Single PBIX file for Everything

-Before I start explaining the architecture, it is important to understand what is the challenge and then think about how to solve it.
-The default usage of Power BI is involving getting data imported into the Power BI data model and then visualizing it.
+Before I start explaining the architecture, it is important to understand the challenge and think about how to solve it.
+The default usage of Power BI involves getting data imported into the Power BI data model and then visualizing it.
 Although there are other modes and other connection types, however, the import data is the most popular option.
-There are, however, some challenges in a model and a PBIX file that has everything in one file. here are some;
+However, there are some challenges in a model and a PBIX file with everything in one file.
+Here are some;

 - Multiple developers cannot work on one PBIX file at the same time.
 Multi-Developer issue.

-- It would be very hard to integrate the single PBIX file with another application or dataset.
+- Integrating the single PBIX file with another application or dataset would be very hard.
 High Maintenance issue.

 - All data transformations are happening inside the model, and the refresh time would be slower.

-- Every single change, even small change in the visualization, means deploying the entire model.
+- Every change, even a small change in the visualization, means deploying the entire model.

-- Creating a separate Power BI file with some parts of it referencing from this model would not be possible, as a result, you would need to do a lot of duplicates, and high maintenance issue again.
+- Creating a separate Power BI file with some parts it referencing from this model would not be possible; as a result, you would need to make a lot of duplicates and high maintenance issues again.

-If you are the only Power BI developer in your organization, and you are working on a small model, which won’t grow into multiple Power BI files in the future, then you can keep going with having everything in one file.
+Suppose you are the only Power BI developer in your organization and are working on a small model that won’t grow into multiple Power BI files in the future.
+In that case, you can keep going with having everything in one file.
 However, I do not recommend everything in one file if the scenario is different.

 Dataflow to Decouple the Data Preparation Layer

 Power Query is the tool for data preparation in the world of Power BI.
-Based on my experience and also what I have seen from other implementations, for a proper data model, you will need to spend 70% of your time on data preparation.
-That means if you are doing a Power BI implementation for 10 months, then seven months out of that was spent on data preparation with Power Query!
-You don’t want that time to be wasted and duplicate for another work.
-You want to maintain the efforts you have done for your data preparation.
+Based on my experience and what I have seen from other implementations, you will need to spend 70% of your time on data preparation for a proper data model.
+That means if you are doing a Power BI implementation for ten months, then seven months out of that was spent on data preparation with Power Query!
+You don’t want that time to be wasted and duplicated for another work.
+You want to maintain the efforts you have made for your data preparation.

-Instead of doing your data preparation as part of a Power BI file, which then will link that work only to that file, you can do it through Power BI dataflow.
+Instead of doing your data preparation as part of a Power BI file, which will link that work only to that file, you can do it through Power BI dataflow.
 Power BI Dataflow is running Power Query independently from Power BI files.
-The independence of dataflow from Power BI file means that you can do data preparation for one entity only once, and use it multiple times!
-In other words, you can use dataflow to decouple the data preparation (or ETL) layer of the Power BI system, from the Power BI file. after doing the data preparation using dataflow, then Power BI files can get data from it using Get Data from Dataflow.
+The independence of Dataflow from a Power BI file means you can do data preparation for one entity only once and use it multiple times!
+In other words, you can use Dataflow to decouple the Power BI system’s data preparation (or ETL) layer from the Power BI file.
+After doing the data preparation using Dataflow, then Power BI files can get data from it using Get Data from Dataflow.

-Here is the diagram of dataflows and Power BI files:
+Here is the diagram of the usage of Dataflows with multiple Power BI files:

 I have written many articles about Dataflows, which I strongly recommend you to read;

-- What is Dataflow and Use Case Scenarios of that in Power BI?
+- What are Dataflow and Use Case Scenarios of that in Power BI?

 - Creating your first Dataflow

-- What is Computed Entity and Linked Entity?
+- What are Computed Entity and Linked Entity?

 - Workaround for Computed Entity and Linked Entity in Power BI Pro